quantnoesis/financial-statement-analysis/financial-statement-analysis-blog-post.md

 - **Current Ratio** (short-term liquidity — can a company cover its near-term obligations?)
 - **Debt-to-Equity** (leverage — how much debt is the company carrying relative to equity?)

-Sorting by Current Ratio surfaced a different group of companies entirely from the ROE leaderboard — *[fill in: your top 10 liquidity names once you run the chart]*.
+Sorting by Current Ratio surfaced a completely different leaderboard from ROE — **NVIDIA, Activision Blizzard, Texas Instruments, Intuitive Surgical, Arista Networks, TransDigm Group, DexCom, Monster Beverage, Vertex Pharmaceuticals, and Zoetis** topped the list, all with current ratios well above 3 (NVIDIA highest at over 7).
+None of these were anywhere near the ROE top 10.
 That alone is worth sitting with: the "best" company depends entirely on which question you're asking.
-A company can be a poor ROE performer and still be extremely safe on liquidity, or vice versa.
+A company can be a poor ROE performer and still be extremely safe on liquidity, or vice versa — profitability and short-term financial safety are simply answering different questions.

 Looking at these alongside ROE gives a much more honest picture than any single number in isolation.
 A company with a sky-high ROE but also very high debt-to-equity is telling a very different story than one with high ROE and conservative leverage — even if the ROE figure looks identical on paper.